Skip to main content

 U.K. modern slavery act statement

-This statement (the “Statement”) of Boston Scientific Corporation for the year ended December 31, 2022 is prepared in accordance with the United Kingdom Modern Slavery Act 2015 (the “Act”) and is made on behalf of the group companies listed below*.
-The Act requires us to set forth the steps taken to ensure modern slavery, as such term is defined in the Act, is not taking place in our business or supply chains.
-Generally, modern slavery is defined as offenses of slavery, servitude and forced or compulsory labour and human trafficking.
-When used in this Statement, the terms “we,” “us,” “our,” “Boston Scientific,” “BSC” and “the Company” mean Boston Scientific Corporation and its divisions and subsidiaries in the UK.
+This statement (the "Statement") of Boston Scientific Corporation for the year ended December 31, 2023 is prepared in accordance with the United Kingdom Modem Slavery Act 2015 (the "Act") and is made on behalf of the group companies listed below which met the reporting criteria of the Act during 2023*.
+The Act requires us to set forth the steps taken to ensure modem slavery, as such term is defined in the Act, is not taking place in our business or supply chains.
+Generally, modem slavery is defined as offenses of slavery, servitude and forced or compulsory labour and human trafficking.
+When used in this Statement, the terms "we," "us," "our," "Boston Scientific," "BSC" and "the Company" mean Boston Scientific Corporation and its divisions and subsidiaries in the UK.

 Information on or connected to our website (or the website of any third party) referenced in this Statement is in addition to and not a part of or incorporated by reference into this Statement.
 Such additional information speaks as of the date thereof and is not intended to be confirmed or updated by reference herein.
 Boston Scientific disclaims any liability or responsibility for or endorsement of the information on or connected to the website of a third party.